10 ways to stop being a water waster

 - Go beyond the lawn

 Naturalize it using locally appropriate plants that are hardy and don't need a lot of water.
 If you have to water, do it during the coolest part of the day or at night to minimize evaporation.
-Here is a useful calculator to figure out landscape water use.
+Here is a useful calculator that can help you figure out landscape water use.
 Xeriscaping is a method of landscaping that utilizes only native and low water plants.
 It is an especially appropriate approach for states like California and Arizona where people often plant lawns like they live in Florida despite living in the desert.

 - Harvest your rainwater